 Schuyler Road

 Walter Farnan Schuyler (1874-1930) and Jessie Isabella Schuyler (1882-1964) were a Denver couple who came to Beverly Hills in late 1921 and built their mansion “Villa Tranquilla” at the corner of Schuyler Road (named in 1923) and Doheny Road.
 Walter, a Colorado Springs boy, was a successful corporate lawyer with his brother/partner Karl.
-In 1911, they established the Midwest Oil Company and became millionaires.
-In fact Walter retired at 42 and spent much of the rest of his life traveling with Jessie, a Denver native whom he’d wed in 1910.
-(Their only child Walter Jr. died in infancy.)
-Walter passed away shortly after the Schuylers came home from a yearlong European vacation, leading Jessie to an unusual second chapter as financier and confidante of dinner theatre impresario Earl Carroll (c.
-1890-1948), whose Hollywood nightclub was famous for its celebrity clientele and its scantily-clad dancers.
-Carroll himself would take over the Schuyler mansion, since lost to the wrecking ball.
-Family footnote: Walter’s uncle James Dix Schuyler (1848-1912) was a hydraulic engineer who worked with William Mulholland on the Los Angeles Aqueduct.
+In 1911, they established the Midwest Oil Company and quickly became millionaires, which allowed Walter to retire at 42 and spend much of the rest of his life traveling with Jessie, a Denver native whom he’d wed in 1910.
+(Their only child, Walter Jr., died in infancy.)
+Walter passed away shortly after the Schuylers came home from a yearlong European vacation and Jessie took on an unexpected new role: as financier and confidante of dinner theatre impresario Earl Carroll, whose Hollywood nightclub was famous for its celebrity clientele and its scantily-clad dancers.
+Carroll himself would take over the Schuyler mansion – now lost to the wrecking ball.
+Family footnote: Walter’s uncle James Dix Schuyler was a hydraulic engineer who worked with William Mulholland on the Los Angeles Aqueduct.